Looking for a new coffee maker?

 I have also used it while travelling.
 If you don’t know whether your hotel will serve good coffee, the small and light Aeropress comes in very handy.

 Should I Get An Aeropress?

-I particularly recommend buying an Aeropress if you want to make espresso style drinks for cheap.
-Espresso machines costs hundreds of dollars and buckets of knowhow.
+I particularly recommend buying an Aeropress if you want to make espresso-style drinks for cheap.
+Espresso machines cost hundreds of dollars and buckets of knowhow.

 You get a pretty decent approximation to a Cappuccino or Latte with one of these.
 Just the price of a few beers and 30 seconds reading the instructions!

 Another reason I’d recommend it is if you are used to using a French Press or Pour Over or Autodrip Coffee Maker.